-The main entrance will be locked during after-hours, please use the intercom to gain access.
-Enter and walk pass reception, proceed along the corridor to the lifts.
-Take the lift to the Maternity Ward on level one, turn left out of the lifts and a midwife or clerical person will meet you and escort to the Birthing Suites.
+The main entrance will be locked after-hours, please use the intercom to gain access.
+Enter and walk past reception, proceed along the corridor to the lifts.
+Take the lift to the Maternity Ward on Level One, turn left out of the lifts and a midwife or clerical person will meet you and escort to the Birthing Suites.
 If you are in strong labour please advise the midwives prior to your arrival and you will be met at the main entrance.

-If you are booked for an elective caesarean section, please present to maternity for admission.
+If you are booked for an elective caesarean section, please present to the Maternity Ward for admission.

-If you are booked for an induction, please present to maternity for admission
+If you are booked for an induction, please present to the Maternity Ward for admission.

 WHERE TO NEXT?

-Following a vaginal birth, mothers can expect to stay for three to four nights however this will be determined according to your individual needs.
+Following a vaginal birth, mothers can expect to stay for four nights, however this will be determined according to your individual needs.
 Following a caesarean section, mothers can expect to stay for four to five nights.

 It’s All About You